 Generally speaking, most park offices require the same information for each applicant:

 - Credit Check

 - Criminal Background Check

 Once all of this information is properly filled out and given back to the park office then the manager or owner will be able to begin getting the application approved for the new Buyer to become a resident of the mobile home park where their new home resides!

-This is Mark Kaiser with The Mobile Home Dealer and help mobile home Buyers and Sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer which helps mobile home Buyers and Sellers get to a better place in life.